zsycfan/keystone/libraries/plugin.md

 ----

-Passed the name of a plugin this method will register the appropriate sub classes determined by the existance of specially named files.
-For example, if a `Field` is defined in `libraries/field` it will be registered with the `Keystone\Field` class.
+Passed the name of a plugin this method will register the appropriate sub classes determined by the existance of conventionally named files.

 ```php
 Keystone\Plugin::register('tags')
 ```

+When called it looks for the following:

+* `libraries/field.php` to define a `TagsField` class which will respond to sleep and wakeup events.
+* `css/field.css` for display of the field UI
+* `javascript/field.js` for display of the field UI
+* `views` folder, used to render `views/field.twig` in the field UI
+* `layouts` folder, which contains one or more layouts provided by the plugin